 Image of our local area on the outskirts of Brisbane

 We source our woven fabrics from local agents, though our knits are actually made in Australia (something people are often surprised by).
 Our local knits are all high quality with strict environmental standards (including ISO9001 and ISO14001) including regular monitoring of waste water and one also has Australian organic certification.

 So producing locally where everyone has the same standard of living is the best way to achieve equality we think, this is after all a fundamental characteristic of ethical behaviour.
-We are pretty proud as a small family business that we have donated over $50, 000 to local charities in the last 4 years too, giving back to your community another ethical behaviour we strive to demonstrate.
+We are pretty proud as a small family business that we have donated over $50,000 to local charities in the last 4 years too, giving back to your community another ethical behaviour we feel is important.

 A few images of our home studio.
 Read more about our Sustainability award here (main photo by Paul Dielemans)